In 2019, Google fully switched to

 Essentially what lazy load does is prevent the browser from loading the whole page at once.
 Instead, the browser will prioritize some files over others, focusing on delivering the best possible browsing experience for the user inside their viewport.

-In our example of scrolling from top to bottom, we first see low-resolution images in place of real photos or just a placeholder.
+, we first see low-resolution images in place of real photos or just a placeholder.
 Once the bandwidth frees up a bit, these placeholders will be replaced with the source image in HD.
 The change happens on the fly and doesn't interrupt the user experience.
-Most users even think that lazy loading stores are faster just as their perception of speed changes.
+Most users even think that lazy loading stores are faster just as their perception of speed changes.Lazy loading works best for smartphones and low-end desktops since they are the ones that might have worse connection quality or low speeds.
+On metered connections, mobile users don't waste as much data to visit the store and make a purchase.
+The images they haven't reached yet will not load at all.

-If you want to know further about Lazy Loading and how to integrate the feature into your store, read our guide.
+If you want to know further about Lazy Loading and how to integrate the feature into your store, read our

-10. Use Elasticsearch
+guide.10.
+Use Elasticsearch

 Typing on mobile is less convenient than on the desktop; that's why we strongly advise you to implement Elasticsearch as an alternative to the built-in MySQL solution that Magento uses by default.
 Note this advice is relevant if your Magento is older than 2.4.x; for newer versions, MySQL isn't used as a search engine anymore.

-Take a look at the search results above.
+whose custom design was expertly crafted by Onilab.
 A modern search solution gives you relevant products in different situations.
-It understands requests with typos ("cofe" instead of "coffee"), knows synonyms ("cup" and "mug"), and shows the right items when you input something general, like product group name ("utensils").
+It understands requests with typos ("cofe" instead of "coffee"), knows synonyms ("cup" and "mug"), and shows the right items when you input something general, like product group name ("utensils").Do you want to know how to make the most out of your search engine upgrade?
+Check our guide on how to

-11. Optimize With Magento Admin Panel Settings
+.11.
+Optimize With Magento Admin Panel Settings

-There are a lot of optimizations you can do within the for mobile users.
+There are a lot of optimizations you can do within the

-a) Optimize JavaScript files settings
+for mobile users.a) Optimize JavaScript files settings

 Magento has a few JS settings that you can use to make the store faster: JS minification, JS bundling, and JS merge.
 The best way to implement them is to turn on "Minify JavaScript files" and skip over JS Bundle and JS Merge entirely.
-You'll find more info on how to do it and about an alternative option .
+You'll find more info on how to do it and about an alternative option

-b) Enable HTML and CSS optimizations
+.b) Enable HTML and CSS optimizations

 The more data your users need to download, the more time it will take to load a page.
-Obviously, this has an impact on key indicators, including .
-What you can do is minify HTML and merge and minify CSS files.
-Read our guide on to know the details.
+Obviously, this has an impact on key indicators, including

 Gzip compression is a good method to further save bandwidth and transfer data faster.
 Bear in mind that Gzip is only one of the solutions available for Magento store owners.
 Brotli is another competing compression method that offers even more impressive results.